 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were given antianxiety drugs.
-These drugs are typically given to residents suffering from anxiety and depression.
+This is the percent of patients who were prescribed antianxiety medications.
+Antianxiety medications are prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents

 In Harrison Senior Living of Georgetown, 4.11% of Patients

 This tells you the percent of residents exhibiting symptoms of depression.

 In Harrison Senior Living of Georgetown, 92.35% of Patients

 This tells you the percent of residents that have received the flu and pneumonia vaccines.
 High vaccination rates should be demanded by residents.